samwillis/x-style/readme.md

 It also supports the `@media`, `@supports` and other `@` rules, correctly promoting the "at" rules to the top level.

-The implimentation is not perfect, but it works well enough for most cases.
+The implementation is not perfect, but it works well enough for most cases.
 This is intentional so as to keep the code small and fast.
 An alternative would be to used a browser build of postcss, but that would be about 100kb (100x the size of x-style) and async resulting in a flash of unstyled content.